Valley Springs, California

-Valley Springs (formerly known as Spring Valley and Valley Spring) is a census-designated place (CDP) in Calaveras County, California, in the foothills of the Sierra Nevada mountain range.
+Valley Springs (formerly known as Spring Valley and Valley Spring) is a census-designated place (CDP) in Calaveras County, California, United States, in the foothills of the Sierra Nevada mountain range.
 Valley Springs is registered as a California Historical Landmark, number 251.

+As of the 2020 census, Valley Springs had a population of 3,779.

 History

 Early Native American inhabitants

 The earliest inhabitants of Valley Springs were Native Americans, specifically the Mi-Wuk and Yokuts tribes.
 Evidence of their presence includes grinding rocks found in the area.
 These tribes gathered acorns for trade and food before returning to their homes in the spring.
 The Mi-Wuk were later driven further into the hills due to the influx of gold miners.

 Settler construction

 In 1849, the first saloon and store opened in the Valley Springs region.
 This development was followed by the establishment of small farms and large ranches to provide food for settlers.
 Stage stops emerged along what is now Highway 26, and lodging developed.
 Additionally, what is now Highway 12 linked roads to the surrounding areas.